bbarua15/qcfirst/README.md

 ___
 ## Differences between wireframes and final outcome:

 For the most part our web application follows our wireframes closely.
-Some noticeable differences are: the structure of some elements (i.e. they follow more of a vertical placement on top of each other as opposed to being horizontal in some cases); a navigation bar has been added to the first 4 pages of the site map for users who have not logged in; additional footer details have been added; more images utilized throughout the website (and can be seen on the footer, header, shopping-cart page, and the course dictionary pages); additional textboxes added in the account creation page; and lastly, the log out button was integrated into the navigation bar.
+Some noticeable differences are: the structure of some elements (i.e. they follow more of a vertical placement on top of each other as opposed to being horizontal in some cases); a navigation bar has been added to the first 4 pages of the site map for users who have not logged in; additional footer details have been added; more images utilized throughout the website (and can be seen on the footer, header, add class page, and the course dictionary pages); additional textboxes added in the account creation page; and lastly, the log out button was integrated into the navigation bar.

+Following the initial changes above, we decided to remove the shopping cart page entirely and integrate it into the add class page.
+Moreover, when the requirements for the project requested for an admin section we integrated pages with a similar aesthetic to both the instructor and student pages.

+Finally, additional hyperlinks were added to the starting pages of the application to make it more convenient for users to navigate, and the instructor dashboard has a section on the bottom to show the students who are entrolled in the class.